North Eastern Railway zone: History

 The North Eastern Railway was formed on 14 April 1952 by combining two railway systems the Oudh and Tirhut Railway and Assam Railway and the Cawnpore–Achnera Provincial State Railway of the Bombay, Baroda and Central India Railway.
 The Cawnpore–Barabanki Railway was transferred to the North Eastern Railway on 27 February 1953.
 NER was bifurcated into two Railway Zones on 15 January 1958, the North Eastern Railway and the Northeast Frontier Railway and all lines east of Katihar were transferred to Northeast Frontier Railway.

-By December 2017, railways for the first time installed 6,095 GPS-enabled "Fog Pilot Assistance System" railway signalling devices in four most affected zones, Northern Railway zone, North Central Railway zone, North Eastern Railway zone and North Western Railway zone, by doing away with the old practice of putting firecrackers on train tracks to alert train divers running trains on snail's pace.
-With these devices, train pilots precisely know in advance, about the location of signals, level-crossing gates and other such approaching markers.
+By December 2017, Indian Railways had installed 6,095 GPS-enabled "Fog Pilot Assistance System" devices across the four zones most affected by dense fog: the Northern Railway zone, North Central Railway zone, North Eastern Railway zone, and North Western Railway zone.The system replaced the earlier practice of placing detonators (firecrackers) on the tracks to warn train drivers operating at reduced speed in low visibility.
+This provides train pilots with advance information on the location of signals, level-crossing gates, and other approaching markers.